tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## SAP ChaRM

-Plugin will sync SAP Normal Changes in SAP's Change Request Management with Jira issues .
+The SAP ChaRM plug-in will sync SAP Normal Changes in SAP's Change Request Management with Jira issues .

 ---